miguelmota/ethereum-development-with-go-book/en/README.md

 #### Solidity

-Solidity is a turing complete programming language for writing smart contracts.
-Solidity gets compiled to bytecode which is what the Ethereum virtual machine exectues.
+Solidity is a Turing complete programming language for writing smart contracts.
+Solidity gets compiled to bytecode which is what the Ethereum virtual machine executes.

 #### go-ethereum